mpanunto/PanunTools/docs/README_BaseDataAcquisition.md

 # Base Data Acquisition

 I was inspired by [SW - Carl Beyerhelm (GISS)](https://community.esri.com/migrated-users/371529)'s USGS Topo Vector Prep tool, and thought it would be useful to have a tool that could also download a variety of other base data.
-So, I created what I call the "Base Data Acquisition Tool", which will run in both ArcMap and ArcGIS Pro.
+So, I created what I call the "Base Data Acquisition Tool".

 This tool allows users to acquire/process the following datasets for an area of interest (AOI):